EonP/nvim/README.md

 # My Neovim Config

-This is just my personal Neovim config.
-Here’s a rough overview of the requirements and installation steps.
+This is my personal Neovim configuration, tailored to my workflow and preferences.
+It’s a work in progress, and I'm always exploring ways to improve it.

 ---